Recent New and Latest Information

 Given the two changes above, the old Flash-based map has been removed and replaced with a fully-interactive Google Maps window:

 - You can browse the database via the map, showing all of the data for any of the three states at once (you cannot see more than one state at a time though).
-You can likewise view the data for any given county within a state (via the blue View County Map button on the list view of that county).
+You can also drill down and view the data for any given county within a state.

-- The icons shown on the map window can be toggled on and off from the Options menu to aid in visibility in areas of high waterfall density.
+- The icons shown on the map window can be toggled on and off to aid in visibility in areas of high density.

-- The Top 100 Waterfalls list can now be viewed in the map window.
+- The Top 100 list can now be viewed in the map window.

 - The icons which represent waterfalls on the map windows, in the table columns, and in the Rating / Status box on a waterfall's page have been updated to use the same graphics as the World Waterfall Database.